PawelJarema/smurf-workers/README.md

 This will add jobs to the queue.
 The job will be assigned immediately, if any worker in the given field is idle (the queue is empty).
 If not, it will be assigned as soon as workers are done with previously assigned workload.
 Workload will be evenly distributed across workers.

 ### Creating Jobs
 Jobs are just functions, exported from separate file in jobPath (specified in instance setup step).
 File names should be the same as job names you provide in smurfWorker.spawn function (without .js extension).
-Job functions should also take job details, onError and whenDone callbacks as arguments.
+Job functions should also take **job details**, **onError** and **whenDone** callbacks as arguments.
 Order is important.
 Let's take 'processImage.js' job, shown in previous step, for example:

 ###### **`processImage.js`**
 ```sh